OkiDokiTokiLoki/rock-paper-scissors/README.md

 [Live demo](https://okidokitokiloki.github.io/rock-paper-scissors/)

 ## General info
 This is a classic game of Rock, Paper, Scissors.

-*Additional functionality still to be implemented such player and computer choices getting displayed after each round as well as an ending to the game - currently, the game runs indefinitely.
+The game ends after either the player or the computer has reached a total score of 5.

 ## Technologies